zacsketches/Alfred/README.md

  - v1.1 - Stil manuevering with just the bump sensors, but this version adds the light plant for a visual indication of what was bumped.
+ - v2.0 - Wandering with the five pt scanner.

 ##Branches: